 Regarding disaggregated revenue disclosures, as previously noted, the Company's business is controlled as a single operating segment that consists of the manufacture and sale of Internet access and other communications-related products.
 Most of the Company's transactions are very similar in nature, contract, terms, timing, and transfer of control of goods.

-Disaggregated revenue by distribution channel for three months ended:
+Disaggregated revenue by distribution channel: